vinlin24/cs143-notebooks/16 B+ Trees (Continued).md

 There are two types of indices:

 - **Clustered** indices: in addition to creating the index, the records themselves are also stored contiguously in memory.
-- **Unclustered** indices: the records might not be in contiguous in record.
+- **Unclustered** indices: the records might not be in contiguous in memory.

 To be continued.